No matter how old we get, there are still times we make mistakes and often punish ourselves for making them.

 Which one of those approaches will do better for you in the long run?

-Which one of those approaches will teach you a lesson and make you a better writer?
+Which one of those approaches will make you a better writer?

 We learn every time we mess up.
 We improve when we take what we learned and do better the next time.